Online Enquiry

 • Pick a Kilimanjaro Climbing Route that has a duration of at least 8 days.
 This way you can have the best chances of success plus a great acclimatization profile.

-The Beauty of Uhuru Peak
+The Beauty Of Uhuru Peak

 The trek to Uhuru Peak offers some of the most breathtaking views of the African continent.
 As you ascend, you will pass through diverse landscapes, including lush rainforests, alpine meadows, and rocky lunar-like landscapes.